Controlling Grasshoppers - Frequently Asked Questions

 Control

 Control should happen around the third to fourth instar.
 Hatching will be winding down at this point and the older grasshoppers will still be young enough to be easily controlled.
 For the clear-winged grasshopper these instar stages range from 7-14 mm in length.
 The two-striped grasshopper will be 9-21 mm in length at these stages and the migratory grasshopper will be 8-16 mm in these stages.
 Once the grasshoppers have become winged they are much harder to control.
-There are several chemicals to control grasshoppers.
-They can be found in Crop Protection 2003 (the blue book), and under the insecticide calculator on Ropin the web.
+There are several chemicals to control grasshoppers that can be found in the Alberta Crop Protection guide (the blue book)

 Grasshopper management (includes pictures)